Los Angeles Dodgers minor league players: Kellon Lindsey

 Kellon Wade Lindsey (born September 21, 2005) is an American baseball shortstop in the Los Angeles Dodgers organization.
 He was drafted by the Dodgers in first round of the 2024 Major League Baseball draft.

 Lindsey attended Hardee High School in Wauchula, Florida.

 Lindsey was drafted in the first round of the 2024 Major League Baseball draft by the Los Angeles Dodgers.
 He signed with the Dodgers on July 23, 2024 for a $3.3 million signing bonus, the second highest ever for a Dodgers draft pick (behind Zach Lee).
 After spending the remainder of the 2024 campaign working out at the Dodgers spring training facility, Lindsey was assigned to the Class-A Rancho Cucamonga Quakes of the California League to begin the 2025 season and make his professional debut.
 He played in 28 games, with a .280 batting average, two homers and 19 RBI while missing most of the season with an injury.
+Lindsey spent 2026 with the new California League affiliate, the Ontario Tower Buzzers, where he batted .288 in 61 games with 11 home runs and 26 RBI.
+He was awarded as a league all-star at the end of the season.

+Bo Lowrance

+Bo Lowrance (born September 19, 2007) is an American professional baseball third baseman in the Los Angeles Dodgers organization.

+Lowrance attended Christ Church Episcopal School in Greenville, South Carolina.
+As a senior, he hit .435 with 12 home runs.

+Lowrance was drafted by the Los Angeles Dodgers with the 40th pick in the 2026 Major League Baseball draft.
+He originally committed to play college baseball at Duke University before changing to the University of Virginia.
+Lowrance signed with the Dodgers for a $3 million signing bonus on July 27, 2026.

 Payton Martin

 Payton Martin (born May 19, 2004) is an American professional baseball pitcher in the Los Angeles Dodgers organization.

 Martin attended West Forsyth High School in Cumming, Georgia.
 He was drafted by the Los Angeles Dodgers in the 17th round of the 2022 MLB draft.

 Martin made his professional debut in 2023 with the Rancho Cucamonga Quakes.
 He pitched in 14 games (12 starts) with a 2–1 record and 2.04 ERA.
 In 2024, he made six starts for the Quakes and 13 for the Great Lakes Loons, with a combined 3–6 record and 3.75 ERA.
 In 2025 he spent the season with the Loons, appearing in 18 games (16 starts) with a 6–4 record and 5.21 ERA.
+Martin was promoted to the Double-A Tulsa Drillers in 2026, where he was 6–3 with a 5.61 ERA in 23 games (21 starts) and had 82 strikeouts.